Bipolar disorders are one of several medical conditions called depressive disorders. Depressive disorders affect the way a person's brain functions.

 Episodes of mania or depression may happen irregularly and follow an unpredictable pattern or they may be linked, with a manic episode always following a period of depression, or vice versa.
 Sometimes episodes have a seasonal pattern.
 Mania in the spring, for example, may be followed by depression in the winter.

 Between episodes, someone with bipolar disorder usually returns to normal (or near-normal) functioning.
 For some people, though, there is little or no "break period" between their cycles.
 These mood swing cycles can change slowly or rapidly, with rapid cycling between mania and depression being much more common in women, children, and adolescents.

 Some people with bipolar disorder turn to alcohol and drugs because they feel temporarily better when they're high.
 But using alcohol and drugs can have disastrous results for people with bipolar disorder.
 Substance abuse can actually make the symptoms worse, as well as making the condition hard for doctors to diagnose.

-Doctors and scientists don't know the exact cause of bipolar disorder, but they think that biochemical, genetic, and environmental factors may all be involved.
+Doctors and scientists don't know the exact cause of bipolar disorder, but they think that biochemical, genetic, and may all be involved.
 It's believed this condition is caused by imbalances in certain brain chemicals called neurotransmitters.
 If the neurotransmitters aren't in balance, the brain's mood-regulating system won't work the way it should.